History

 Overview

-We offer a comprehensive curriculum with pathways to university, further study, training and employment, where students regularly excel in academic, cultural, industrial, sporting, and technological endeavours.
-Our Pastoral Care and Student Services team support the delivery of these curriculum opportunities and help to establish our school as a trusted local Kwinana community institution.
+We offer a comprehensive curriculum with pathways to university, further study, training and employment.
+Our Pastoral Care and Student Services team are integral in delivering these opportunities, helping to establish Gilmore College as a trusted institution in the Kwinana community.

-Our school stands because of the achievements and perseverance of its students, staff and community over 68 years.
-Our Alumni Association “Old Flames” recognises the enormous value that mentorship and coaching from former students can give to the students of today.
+For over 70 years, the achievements and perseverance of our students, staff, and community have strengthened Gilmore College.
+Our Alumni Association, ‘Old Flames’, highlights the invaluable contribution that mentorship and coaching from former students can give to today’s learners.

 A new Beginning